danec/adjusted_for_inflation/README.md

 # adjusted_for_inflation
-Adjusts old currency numbers for inflation
+Adjusts old currency numbers for inflation using the API at https://www.statbureau.org/en/inflation-api